juji-io/site/blog/question-recommendation.md

 From a user's point of view, s/he is given the choices to select what might match his/her true intended ask and obtain an answer.
 Moreover, it also teaches the user about the capabilities of the chatbot and facilitates future user-chatbot communication.

 For example,  Kate, a first time visitor to Sarah's website, asked "where do I sign up".
 Since Juji could not find a matched question that it knows about, it replied with a list of potentially related questions.
-Not only does the suggested list provide Kate a potential answer to her question, but she also get a chance to learn what Juji can answer.
+Not only does the suggested list provided Kate a potential answer to her question, but she also get a chance to learn what Juji can answer.

 ![Juji AI chatbot provides related information after user selected an related question](/assets/uploads/screen-shot-2020-06-07-at-12.41.49-pm.png "Juji AI chatbot provides related information after user selected an related question")